 The Noise Exposure Maps and accompanying documentation for the Noise Exposure Maps for the John Glenn Columbus International Airport submitted in accordance with 14 CFR Part 150 with the best available information, are hereby certified as true and complete to the best of my knowledge and belief.
-I verify that the data used to develop the Existing (2020) Noise Exposure Map and the Future (2025) Noise Exposure Map is representative of the best available information and reasonable assumptions at the time the noise modeling began.
-It is acknowledged that the current impacts of the COVID-19 public health emergency resulted in a decline in air travel demand and aviation activity.
-The data used to prepare the Existing (2020) Noise Exposure Map and the Future (2025) Noise Exposure Map was developed prior to the COVID-19 public health emergency.
-Therefore, operating levels used to prepare the Existing (2020) Noise Exposure Map do not necessarily reflect conditions at the time of submittal.
-It is expected that aviation activity will return to previously forecast levels; although, there may be some delay in reaching operating levels originally forecast for the Future (2025) Noise Exposure Map condition.
+I verify that the data used to develop the Existing (2024) Noise Exposure Map and the Future (2029) Noise Exposure Map is representative of the best available information and reasonable assumptions at the time the noise modeling began.